 HostGator is a popular web hosting provider that has been providing dedicated shared hosting plans since 2002.
 It is one of the most widely-used hosting services with more than 9 million domains hosted.
-HostGator offers a full suite of a dedicated server, virtual private server (VPS) packages, and high-end cloud servers.
+HostGator offers a full suite of dedicated hosting, virtual private server (VPS) packages, reseller hosting, and high-end cloud servers.

 Primarily, it provides shared hosting services for Windows and Linux, used by small and medium-sized businesses.
-Additionally, it also offers dedicated cloud hosting and server packages.
+Additionally, it also offers dedicated hosting packages.
 HostGator is known for its high speed and uptime, security, user-friendliness, and low prices.

 With its basic plan – Stellar – priced at just $1.58/month, Namecheap allows you to host up to 3 websites.
 The subsequent plans – Stellar Plus and Stellar Business – provide unlimited website hosting.

 Furthermore, Namecheap’s shared or managed WordPress hosting plans give you the option to host non-WordPress websites as well, including custom-scripted websites.
 This is a good solution for website owners who are not sure whether or not to use WordPress and are more comfortable using cPanel or want better control over their website.

 On the other hand, from HostGator comparison, they offer the following shared hosting plans that also describe the number of domains or websites you can host: